Lady-Binary/EasyLoU/README.md

 License
 -------

-This project is licensed under the MIT license, which can be found in the file [LICENSE](LICENSE) in the root of the project source code.
+This project is licensed under a 3-clause BSD license, which can be found in the [LICENSE](LICENSE) file.